RTCupid/MandelbrotFractal/README.md

   However fps in version with intrinsics less than expected.
 I checked it in debugger radare 2 and saw that processor read some values from memory.
 This is probably due to the fact that there is an excessive number of variables in the program code for calculations.

 ## Conclusion

+The results show that the use of intrinsics allows to optimize programs, especially it is effective when the same calculations are performed for a lot of data.

 ## Appendix